Avery2/Abortion-Data-Exploration/README.md

 ## 5 Bars

+I started by creating bar charts of some nominal variables (`Hispanic`, `Party`, `Sex`) against Abortion stances.
+I had expected to see more difference in these stances between groups, especially between the sexes, but it didn't seem there was a significant difference (as shown by the average line with 95% confidence interval).
+This also showed a difference in what people thought were acceptable reasons for abortion.

 <div align="center">
   <img width="45%" alt="Abortion Stances by Hispanic" src="https://user-images.githubusercontent.com/53503018/136875278-62288e2a-bb64-4050-b18f-8e8cda697c60.png">
   <img width="45%" alt="Abortion Stances by Party Bar" src="https://user-images.githubusercontent.com/53503018/136875282-647b6164-3f6b-4105-81cc-70a24c2c79e3.png">